Quickstart

 Run training script

-The training script trains the model of interest, using the validation set for early stopping.
-This will generate the trained model, the predictions on the validation data, and the prediction performance scores on the validation data.
+The training script uses the training data to train the model and the validation data for early stopping.
+Upon completion, this process generates the trained model, predictions on the validation data, and corresponding performance scores.
 Here we run training for LGBM.

 python lgbm_train_improve.py --input_dir exp_result --output_dir exp_result